Racial Inequality in the Workplace: Everything You Need to Know

 - 75 percent say African-Americans are treated less fairly by the courts.

 - 66 percent say African-Americans are treated less fairly on loan or mortgage applications.

 - 64 percent say African-Americans are treated less fairly in the work environment.

 - 49 percent say African-Americans are treated less fairly in stores or restaurants.

 - 43 percent say African-Americans are treated less fairly when voting in elections.

 Federal legislation addressing racial discrimination in the workplace, Title VII of the Civil Rights Act of 1964 prohibits employers from denying hire an employee on basis of race.
 Title VII also makes firing or discipline of an employee on basis of race, illegal.
 Pay discrimination such as unequal compensation attributed to an employee on basis of race is unlawful.

-Anti-discrimination laws also strictly prohibit employers from offering unequal benefit, promotion, or opportunity to one employee and not another on basis of race.
+Anti-discrimination laws also strictly prohibit employers from offering unequal benefits, promotion, or opportunity to one employee and not another on basis of race.
 Finally, employers may not classify or segregate applicants and employees by race.
-Employment agencies are also restricted from the mentioned race based decisions.
-Similarly, labor unions and union representatives may not deny membership or terminate contract with an individual on basis of race.
+Employment agencies are also restricted from the mentioned race-based decisions.
+Similarly, labor unions and union representatives may not deny membership or terminate a contract with an individual on basis of race.

 What is State Anti-Discrimination Laws?

 If you have inquiries about civil rights law, and particularly “racial inequality in the workplace,” post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average of 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.